-Taxes are a certainty that we all must pay and we have compiled a comprehensive list of the US income tax rates by state.
+Taxes are a certainty that we all must pay, and I have compiled a comprehensive list of the US income tax rates for every state in 2023.

-One of the key questions people ask themselves is, “how much tax do I have to pay on my earnings.”
+One of the key questions people ask me all the time when I am writing their business plan is, “how much tax do I have to pay on my earnings.”
 In the U.S., there is no simple answer.
 US income tax rates vary by state, and each state has its own personal income tax rate, while some have none.

-The following map shows a list of states by income tax rate for 2021.
-The map is interactive and you can hover over any US state to see the rate or range of income tax that each of the states imposes.
+The following map shows a list of states by income tax rate for 2023.
+The map is interactive, and you can hover over any US state to see the rate or range of income tax that each of the states imposes.

 US Income Tax Rates by State

-We have summarized the US income tax rates for all 50 states showing what the respective rate is in each state.
-In addition to this, you can discover more details on the specific income tax you are required to pay in the state you live in.
+I have summarized the US income tax rates by state for 2023, showing you what the respective rate is in each of the 50 US states.
+In addition, you can discover more details on the specific income tax you are required to pay in the state you live in.
 See the table at the bottom of this page.

 Here is a list of nine states in the US that have no income tax: